aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

                 enabled: < true | false >
                 size: < bytes >

+        # Settings for all- or single-active EVPN multihoming
+        ethernet_segment:

+          # Define a manual short-esi (be careful using this on profiles) or auto-generate an ESI | required
+          # Please see the notes under "EVPN A/A ESI dual- and single-attached endpoint scenarios" before setting short_esi: auto
+          short_esi: < xxxx:xxxx:xxxx | auto >

+          # Configure this Ethernet Segment for all-active or single-active forwarding | optional
+          # If omitted, Port-Channels use the EOS default of all-active
+          # If omitted, Ethernet interfaces are configured as single-active
+          redundancy: < all-active | single-active >

+          # Configure DF algorithm and preferences | optional
+          #  - auto: Use preference-based algorithm and assign preference based on position of device in the 'switches' list
+          #          e.g. assuming a list of three switches, this would assign a preference of 200 to the first switch, 100 to the 2nd and 0 to the third
+          #  - preference: Set preference for each switch manually using designated_forwarder_preferences key
+          #  - modulus: Use the default modulus-based algorithm
+          # If omitted, Port-Channels use the EOS default of modulus
+          # If omitted, Ethernet interfaces default to the 'auto' mechanism detailed above
+          designated_forwarder_algorithm: < "auto" | "modulus" | "preference" >
+          # manual preference as described above | required only for preference algorithm
+          designated_forwarder_preferences: [ < df_preference_for_each_switch > ]
+          # Disable preemption for single-active forwarding when auto/manual DF preference is configured | optional
+          dont_preempt: < true | false >

       # Example of port-channel adapter
       - endpoint_ports: [ < interface_name_1 > , < interface_name_2 > ]
         switch_ports: [ < switchport_interface_1 >, < switchport_interface_2 > ]